hubleto/developer/book/content/pages/advanced-development/customizing-ui/forms.md

   + Add Contact
 </a>
 ```

 We created a button that adds a new entry to the record data.
 We add data to `R.CONTACTS`, which is the data from a relation of the Person model.
 We ensure that it creates an empty array, if `R.CONTACTS` does not yet exist.
 After this we push required data to the `R.CONTACTS` array.

-> If you are creating entries with this method, ensure that the `id` value is **always a negative number and also different from other *new* entries**.
+> If you are creating entries with this method, ensure that the `id` value is **always a negative number and also different from other _new_ entries**.
 A negative number flags the entry as to be created.
 Hubleto will automatically assign an ID number that's next in line.
 This also ensures that the correct entry will be deleted when the delete button in a table row is pressed.

-If you want to add an ID of the currently opened entry to the record data use `{ _useMasterRecordId_: true }` and Hubleto will automatically insert the ID into the entry after saving.
+If you want to add an ID of the currently opened form entry to the record data, use `{ _useMasterRecordId_: true }` and Hubleto will automatically insert the ID into the entry after saving.

-> The newly added entries will be saved only after pressing the save button of the form
+> The newly added entries will be saved only after pressing the **save button of the form**

 ### Opening an empty Form component